varshith-Git/valori/docs/index.rst

-Welcome to valori's documentation!
+Welcome to Vectara's documentation!
 ====================================

-valori is a high-performance vector database library for Python that provides efficient storage, indexing, and search capabilities for high-dimensional vectors.
+Vectara is a high-performance vector database library for Python that provides efficient storage, indexing, and search capabilities for high-dimensional vectors.

 Features